ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_sve2/_index.md

 who_is_this_for: This is an introductory topic for software developers interested in learning how to use the Scalable Vector Extension 2 (SVE2) on Arm powered mobile devices running Android.

 learning_objectives:
-    - Enable SVE2 support in Android Studio.
+    - Enable Scalable Vector Extension 2 (SVE2) support in Android Studio.
-    - Implement an Android application that uses the Android Native Development Kit (NDK) to calculate the fused floating-point addition of product of vectors.
+    - Implement an Android application that uses the Android Native Development Kit (NDK) to calculate the fused multiply-add (FMA).
     - Measure the performance uplift by using SVE2 intrinsics.

 prerequisites: